The following frequently asked questions are related to the five year housing supply.

 How is Charnwood’s housing supply managed?

 The council looks at housing sites which have either (i) already have planning permission or currently under construction or (ii) which are identified in a Local Plan as being likely to come forward for development over the coming five years.
 The council works out how many homes can be built on the land and compare against their housing target.
 This gives a supply figure.
-For example, Charnwood’s housing target for the next five years 2024 to 2029 is 1,115 new homes annually.
-This equals 5,575 homes over the next five years.
+For example, Charnwood’s housing target for the next five years 2024 to 2029 is 978 new homes annually.
+As the supply of specific deliverable sites should in addition include a buffer of 5% to ensure choice and competition in the market for land, this equals 5,135 homes over the next five years.
 The council has calculated that the borough has 5,941 homes likely to come forward within the same period.

 What is Charnwood’s current supply figure?

 Charnwood has more than enough new homes to meet its housing target.
-The council’s supply figure is 5.32 years based on a four year supply over a five year requirement.
+The council’s supply figure is 5.78 years.

 Can housebuilding be accelerated?